CIS-OrgTest/cac-enabled-git-setup/README.md

 # cac-enabled-git-setup
 ### Quick and Simple Method - no scripting
 1. Determine your public key.
 To get this is to install puttycac from the 'software center' and go to “CAPI” under “Auth” and pick out your certificate there.
+Reference: http://www.risacher.org/putty-cac/
 2. Install the public key in github.com just like any other ssh key.
 3. Install a pkcs11 provider.
 I suggest OpenSC :https://github.com/OpenSC/OpenSC
 4. Configure a new host in .ssh/config like this: